As FPL’s Smart Meters Convert 50,000 Flagler Homes, County Takes Dim View of Opponents

 The smart meters are dormant 99 percent of the time, but they periodically transmit information back to FPL on the customer’s energy usage.

 “Right now a customer doesn’t know how much energy is used until the bill arrives,” Elaine Hinsdale, an FPL spokeswoman, said.
 “The smart meter will enable customers to actually manage and take proactive action if they want to reduce their energy consumption and thus reduce their energy bill.
-So the meter will tell them like it’s currently been telling FPL how much energy they’re suing, they’ll be able to monitor it by the hour, by the day, by the week and by the month.”
+So the meter will tell them like it’s currently been telling FPL how much energy they’re using, they’ll be able to monitor it by the hour, by the day, by the week and by the month.”

 The information can be monitored through a customer’s account online.
 The company in turn can use the information to better manage its grid and respond to problems when power fails.